JonathanPierce/PyTokenize/README.md

 tok = Tokenizer("../path/to/code.cpp")

 entire_token_stream = tok.full_tokenize()

-tokens_per_function = tok.split_functions(False) # Set to True if we only one methods attached to classes
+# Set argument to True if we only want methods attached to classes
+tokens_per_function = tok.split_functions(False)
 ```

 **Note:** You may need to update the path to the libclang library in tokenizer.py.
 Obviously, you also need libclang installed.

 # Testing
-To run my breif test code in a terminal:
+To run my brief test code in a terminal:

 > python tokenizer.py <relative path to C/C++ file>